Winetricks/winetricks/README.md

 https://github.com/Winetricks/winetricks/releases

 # Installing
-If available and up to date, you should use the ```winetricks``` package, available in most distributions:
+The ```winetricks``` package should be used if it is available and updated.
+The package is available in most distributions:

 * Arch: https://www.archlinux.org/packages/community/any/winetricks/
 * Debian: https://packages.debian.org/sid/winetricks